sitoyiavuyile/sitoyiavuyile.github.io/README.md

 just as much as the code you write.

 ## 📝 Reflection: Mock Interview Video Experience

 I had to record a mock interview video for the first time, and going in I felt like myself  confident and ready.
 Confidence has never really been my problem, so I thought this would be straightforward.
 But when I sat down and watched the playback, it was a completely different story.
 I could see myself panicking, hesitating, and doubting things I actually knew the answers to, which was strange because in the moment I thought I was holding it together.
 Watching yourself on camera in a serious setting has a way of showing you sides of yourself that everyday life does not, and what it showed me was that when the pressure is real and the stakes feel high, I tend to get overwhelmed in ways I was not fully aware of before.
 It was uncomfortable to watch, but it was exactly what I needed because now I know that my next goal is not just to build my technical skills, but to work on staying calm, trusting myself, and not letting panic override everything I have prepared for.

+## 🌐 Reflection: GitHub Pages Experience

+I was introduced to GitHub Pages for the first time and used it to host my personal portfolio — something that felt like a real step forward in putting myself out there as a developer.
+Going in I had no idea what to expect, but what caught me off guard was how straightforward the whole process was.
+Everything came together without any major hiccups, which honestly gave me more confidence than I anticipated, because there is something about deploying something live on the internet that just hits different compared to code sitting on your local machine.
+Seeing my portfolio actually live and accessible to anyone who has the link made everything feel real in a way it never had before — it was no longer just a project, it was mine, out there in the world.
+This experience also reminded me why I got into development in the first place, that feeling of building something and actually shipping it.
+GitHub Pages is now a tool I am genuinely comfortable with and one I will definitely keep using as I grow, add new projects, and continue developing my personal brand as a developer.